Florida Uncontested Divorce

 • Parenting Plan: A Florida parenting plan identifies parental responsibilities (decision-making authority) and sets out a timesharing schedule.
 The parties should consider the best interests of the child(ren) when agreeing on an appropriate parenting plan.

 • Equitable Distribution: Equitable distribution is the Florida method of dividing assets and liabilities in a divorce.
-The parties can agree on how to divide their assets and liabilities, if any, for the purposes of their divorce.
+The parties can agree on how to divide their assets and, if any, liabilities for the purposes of their divorce.

-UNCONTESTED DIVORCE
+EXPLORING THE UNCONTESTED DIVORCE PROCESS

 Contact Us